 But what Macy Queen is most know for is watching her father die.

-There on the sidewalk as Macy's father slips away so does life as she new it .
+There on the sidewalk as Macy's father slips away so does life as she knew it .
 Now nothing but perfection, studying and order will do for her and her now smaller family.
 This summer is shaping up to be just that; until the chaos that is Wish Catering barrels into her life.
 Crab cakes, meatballs, a game of Truth and all.

 Wish Catering is--in one word-- chaos.
-Run by the frazzled and very pregnant owner Delia along with boy-crazy Kristy, Monotone Monica, Bert and the mysteriously artistic Wes.
+Run by the frazzled and very pregnant owner Delia; along with boy-crazy Kristy, monotone Monica, Bert and the mysteriously artistic Wes.

 Through a summer of spilled drinks and missing food, Wes and Macy begin a dangerous game of Truth.
 The rules are simple all they have to do is ask a question and tell the truth no matter how hard it is.
 As Macy fights between the person everyone expects her to be and the person she wants to be, she learns to pull herself and her family out of the grief they didn't even know they were in.